Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: Related works

-MAE \citep{he2022MAE} implements a masking mechanism to enhance the performance of ViT \citep{dosovitskiy2020ViT}.
-Inspired by the Masked Language Modeling (MLM) technique used in BERT \citep{kenton2019bert}, MAE operates as a pre-training model, focusing on learning patch representations during the pre-training stage and fine-tuning for downstream tasks.
-The pre-training objective involves reconstructing images by masking partial patches, facilitating the learning of meaningful patch representations.
+On the other hand, MAE \cite{he2022MAE} implements a masking mechanism to enhance the performance of ViT \cite{dosovitskiy2020ViT}.
+Inspired by the Masked Language Modeling (MLM) technique used in BERT \cite{kenton2019bert}, MAE operates as a pre-training model, focusing on learning patch representations during the pre-training stage and fine-tuning for downstream tasks.
 Hereafter, MAE and MLM will be interchangeably used.

-Recently, some works \citep{huang2023FrequencyMAE,tsai2023testMAE,you2023NoisyImageModeling} have employed MAE for the problems of demanding robustness.
-Huang {\textit{et al.}} \citep{huang2023FrequencyMAE} studied the robustness of ViT-based models \citep{dosovitskiy2020ViT}, including PeCo \citep{dong2023peco}, BEiT \citep{bao2021beit}, and MAE.
-However, the authors only focused on the adversarial perturbation with only small settings of attack budget, which is not enough in the challenging problem of the adversarial robustness.
-DRAM \citep{tsai2023testMAE} proposes a test-time detection method to repair adversarial samples in that the MAE reconstruction loss is directly used to detect the adversarial samples due to the assumption of different distributions of clean and adversarial samples.
-DRAM achieves robustness against adaptive attacks with the limitation that the adversarial sample should be close to the original sample with the mean-square error that is far smaller than those in existing works so as to weaken the adaptive attacks.
-NIM-MAE \citep{you2023NoisyImageModeling} uses the MAE structure to achieve adversarial training by injecting the noise into the entire image instead of masking patches within an image.
+Recently, some works \cite{huang2023FrequencyMAE,tsai2023testMAE,you2023NoisyImageModeling,wuDMAE} have employed MAE for the problems of demanding robustness.
+Huang \textit{et al.} \cite{huang2023FrequencyMAE} and DMAE \cite{wuDMAE} focused on robustness in the context of classification tasks, rather than on image purification.
+DRAM \cite{tsai2023testMAE} proposes a test-time detection method to repair adversarial samples in that the MAE reconstruction loss is directly used to detect the adversarial samples due to the assumption of different distributions of clean and adversarial samples.
+NIM-MAE \cite{you2023NoisyImageModeling} uses the MAE structure to achieve adversarial training by injecting the noise into the entire image instead of masking patches within an image.